wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 pytmux_
 -------

-This is a newer project that is currently in a working state but I'd like finish some features so can release 1.0 and leave the project in a stable state.
+This is a newer project.
+Though currently in a working state, I'd like to finish some features and release 1.0 as a stable product.

-The next steps for this are some more of the basic features (which are already filed as issues on github) as well as taking some time looking at the other projects in this space and determine what a 1.0 release should look like.
-This should be a minimal amount of hacking and should result in something that doesn't require much maintenance.
+The next steps are basic features (already filed as issues on github), that should be a minimal amount of hacking and result in something that doesn't require much maintenance.

 .. _pytmux: https://crate.io/packages/pytmux/